graemeo/greeter-api/README.md

 # Description

-Simple API to demonstrate the use of SpringBoot.
+Simple API to demonstrate the use of Spring Boot.

 # Pre-requisite(s)